 Skip Tracing Resources

 The following are skip trace resources for private investigators.
-Some of the following resources provide access to national skip trace databases that allow you to use online tools to conduct free skip trace searches.
+Some resources provide access to national skip trace databases, allowing you to use online tools to conduct free skip trace searches.

 Accurint – Accurint®, a Lexis Nexis product, is a locating tool used by government, law enforcement, and commercial customers.
 It can locate people, neighbors, associates, and possible relatives.
 It can also access over 50,000,000 non-directory assistance records, including cell phone numbers.

-Bailbond.com – Provides free nationwide databases that search for bail agents, bail bonding, bail bondsman, bail bonds, bondsman, bondsmen, bail bonding, criminal lawyers, and private investigators.
-This site will help anyone who has been arrested locate a bail bonds person to write a bail bond, either municipal, county, state, federal, or immigration bonds, and locate any jail, circuit court, county court, and/or appellate court.
+Bailbond.com – Provides free nationwide databases that search for bail agents, bail bondsmen, bail bondsmen, criminal lawyers, and private investigators.
+This site will help anyone arrested locate a bail bonds person to write a bail bond, municipal, county, state, federal, or immigration bonds, and locate any jail, circuit court, county court, and appellate court.

 BeenVerified’s Background Check Report allows you to search billions of public records online in just a few seconds.
 Search for criminal records, arrest records, bankruptcies, and more.
 In addition, you can find people using an address, phone number, and email lookups.
 BeenVerified offers an easy and affordable way to run a background check.
 Run an Online Search Now.